Each Biosphere site is intended to fulfill three complementary and mutually reinforcing functions:

 - A support function: Create a support network of scientists, resource managers and policy makers to assist communities and resource sectors address sustainability issues and concerns.

-The total area of the Fundy Biosphere Reserve is 442,250 hectares in the upper Bay of Fundy coast, stretching from St. Martins to the Tantramar Marsh near Sackville and inland to Moncton.
+The total area of the Fundy Biosphere Region is 442,250 hectares in the upper Bay of Fundy coast, stretching from St. Martins to the Tantramar Marsh near Sackville and inland to Moncton.

 - Core Area: 20,600 hectares